 RG1: Green Building

 “Sustainable products belong in more sustainable stores.”
 With this commitment in mind, REWE Group set about the task in 2008 to develop a new generation of supermarkets that would bring sustainability to life for customers and employees as well as foster sustainable progress.
 The Green Building concept of REWE Group combines modern architecture with energy-efficient technologies and the use of renewable energies.
-Introduction of the model concept in 2012 made it possible, for example, to cut primary energy consumption by up to 40 per cent compared with conventional markets at the time.
+For example, primary energy consumption was cut by up to 40 per cent compared with conventional stores.
 By successfully introducing the Green Building concept, REWE Group has made the environmental and business case for building and operating more sustainable retail properties.
 Because REWE Group frequently leases its stores, the support of investors and landlords for more sustainable building concepts must be gained.
 Criteria such as economic value, flexibility of use and commercial development costs are key arguments for this proven construction concept.
 Evidence of customers’ positive responses to this concept can be seen in above-average customer frequency and the related rise in revenue.

-Elements of the Green Building Concept The concept includes the following elements, which are applied in accordance with business locations’ needs:
+Elements of the current Green Building concept The concept includes the following elements, which are applied in accordance with business locations’ needs:

 Daylight architecture: Ribbon windows on up to four sides of the building and additional dome roof lights facilitate the use of natural light, which is complemented by an energy-efficient LED lighting concept.
 The natural light tremendously enhances the quality of the time that customers and employees spend in the store.

 Organic building materials: The characteristic structural frame of a Green Building is formed by wood, a renewable resource.
 This is also the case with the front façade and, in many cases, with the roof shell.
 Environmentally friendly and recyclable building materials are also used in other areas.